roneyal/CarND-Behavioral-Cloning-P3/writeup_report.md

 1. Cropping 70 pixels from the top and 25 from the bottom
 2. Normalization
-3. Three 5x5 convolutional layers with increasing depth
+3. Three 5x5 convolutional layers with increasing depth, followed by relu activation and 2x2 mac pooling
-4. Another 3x3 convolutional layer
+4. Another 3x3 convolutional layer with relu activation
-5. Three fully connected layers, the first two layers with dropout (keep probability of 75%)
+5. Three fully connected layers, the first two layers with dropout (keep probability of 75%) and relu activation.

+I also created a visualization of the network using Keras plot_model module:

+![alt text][image6]

 ####3.
 Creation of the Training Set & Training Process